Senate votes to open debate on Biden’s $1.9 trillion coronavirus relief bill - The Boston Globe

-Once it passes the Senate, the legislation will have to go back to the House for final approval before being sent to Biden's desk for his signature.
-House Speaker Nancy Pelosi, D-Calif., has guaranteed the House will pass the Senate's version of the bill, despite some changes that liberals dislike, including narrowing eligibility for $1,400 relief checks and excluding a $15 minimum wage.
+Once it passes the Senate, the legislation will have to go back to the House for final approval before being sent to Biden for his signature.
+House Speaker Nancy Pelosi has guaranteed the House will pass the Senate’s version of the bill, despite some changes that liberals dislike, including narrowing eligibility for $1,400 relief checks and excluding a plan for a $15 minimum wage.

-Democrats had been holding out hope that Sen. Lisa Murkowski, R-Alaska, would vote with them, but she did not, despite a handful of last-minute changes that could benefit her state.
-Senate Minority Leader Mitch McConnell, R-Ky., had made clear he wanted Republican senators to stay unified against the legislation, and they did.
+Democrats had been holding out hope that Senator Lisa Murkowski, Republican of Alaska, would vote with them, but she did not, despite a handful of last-minute changes that could benefit her state.
+Senate minority leader Mitch McConnell had made clear that he wanted Republican senators to stay unified against the legislation, and they did.

 Advertisement

-However, Murkowski told reporters later that she was still examining the final version of the legislation, which was unveiled just moments before Thursday's vote and could change further during the amendment process.
+However, Murkowski told reporters she was still examining the final version of the legislation, which was unveiled just moments before Thursday’s vote and could change further during the amendment process.

-The vote Thursday came after the last-minute negotiations appeared to succeed in locking down support from wavering moderate Democrats - even if no Republicans were immediately convinced.
-In addition to limiting the relief checks, the legislation includes new limits on a $350 billion pot of state and local aid, setting aside $10 billion of it for infrastructure needs that could include broadband, and including a rule barring cities and states from using any new federal money to pay down pension costs or offset new attempts to cut taxes.
+The vote Thursday came after the last-minute negotiations appeared to succeed in locking down support from wavering moderate Democrats, even if no Republicans were immediately convinced.

 Advertisement